eddiechen-star/ML-solubility-predictor/README.md

 - Made the model understand miscibility by adding an if statement to see if the predicted log s is more than or equal to -0.5.

+- Changed the miscibility detection by adding a small model inside of featuring called "Miscible".

 # Installation

 ML Solubility Predictor requires: